tombensve/NS-Toolbox/Modelish/README.md

 This is very a very simple and small tool.
 Jar file is ~6400 bytes and contains 6 classes, 3 of them interfaces.
 The only code generation done is by the JDK at runtime, `java.lang.reflect.Proxy` is used.

 This does one and only one thing, defining models with different data.
-I did try to add code to convert to JSON-ish Map<String, Object> structure and take such a structure and create a Modelish model.
-After 5 different attempts I gave up.
-Every try made code very much more complicated!
-One of my reasons for this is to have code very uncomplicated and make it easy to use.
-I also want it to have very little dependencies on anything else.
-Small, simple, usable anywhere.

-So why not try to produce and read JSON directly ?
-Because that means I have to choose a JSON library to use internally.
-I don't want to do that.
-By producing generic Map structures it is very generic and any library supporting that can be used, like Jackson Jr and Groovys JSONSlurper, and maybe more.

-It will however probably have problems with code trying to inspect models via reflection.
+It will probably have problems with code trying to inspect models via reflection.
 They are proxy instances.

 ## Latest Version